School of Medicine

 Resident in MedicineBioI am an Internal Medicine resident planning to pursue fellowship training in Pulmonary and Critical Care Medicine.

 My research is focused on Lung Graph-versus-Host Disease (GVHD) following hematopoietic stem cell transplant, particularly the complication Bronchiolitis Obliterans Syndrome (BOS).
 I am interested in deepening our understanding of these conditions, including defining disease phenotypes, training machine learning models to earlier identify disease, and developing effective treatments.
-Additionally, I have a strong interest in studying infections as complications of lung diseases such as cystic fibrosis and bronchiectasis. -
+Additionally, I have a strong interest in studying infections in immunocompromised patients and as complications of lung diseases such as cystic fibrosis and bronchiectasis. -

 Eric Mou, MD